-The day David was finally crowned king of Israel was a day of great joy that signified more than an end to conflict—it was the beginning of a new era!
+David’s coronation as king of Israel was a day of great joy that signified more than an end to conflict.
+It was the beginning of a new era!
 The road to this momentous occasion, however, wasn’t without hardship or challenges.

 For nearly a decade, David had been forced to live as a fugitive because of Saul’s attempts to circumvent God’s rejection of his own reign as Israel’s first king.
 When Saul and his royal heir Jonathan were killed in battle with the Philistines, the elders of Judah seized the opportunity to anoint David king (1 Sam.
 31:8-10).

 For the next seven and a half years, David was again forced to deal with the attempts of Abner to thwart God’s will.
 The biblical record reveals,

-there was a long war between the house of Saul and the house of David.
-But David grew stronger and stronger, and the house of Saul grew weaker and weaker (2 Sam.
+“there was a long war between the house of Saul and the house of David.
+But David grew stronger and stronger, and the house of Saul grew weaker and weaker ” (2 Sam.
 3:1).

 Ultimately, Ishbosheth was assassinated without David’s knowledge or consent.
 David wisely exacted swift judgment on the two perpetrators for their murderous act; they were executed (2 Sam.
 4:9-12).

-The delegates first appealed to David with the words, Indeed we are your bone and your flesh (2 Sam.
-5:1).
+The delegates appealed to David saying , “Indeed we are your bone and your flesh” (5:1).
 In recognizing their moral obligation to unite under common ancestry as descendants of Abraham, Isaac and Jacob, unity was in their best interest—especially under David’s capable leadership.

-They also reminded David that, when Saul was king over us, you were the one who led Israel out and brought them in (v.
+They also reminded David that, “when Saul was king over us, you were the one who led Israel out and brought them in” (v.
 2).
 The delegates acknowledged that David had already distinguished himself as a leader over a united Israel.

 God had given David spectacular success which established his reputation as a great leader and endeared him to the people of Israel (1 Sam.
 18:16).
-Those in the military had seen David in action; they had sanctioned his rapid promotion in Saul’s army and most likely spent many long days with Saul chasing the ever-elusive David in the wilderness.
+Those in the military had seen David in action.
+They had sanctioned his rapid promotion in Saul’s army and most likely spent many long days with Saul chasing the ever-elusive David in the wilderness.

-Then, they concluded their speeches saying, and the LORD said to you, ‘You shall shepherd My people Israel, and be ruler over Israel.’
+“Then, they concluded their speeches saying, and the LORD said to you, ‘You shall shepherd My people Israel, and be ruler over Israel.’”
 (2 Sam.
 5:2).
 It seems this should have been their first line of reasoning, but Israel had spent seven years rebelling against God’s obvious choice for the throne.
-They were now openly admitting their readiness to unite under David’s leadership in obedience to God.
+Now they openly admitted their readiness to unite under David’s leadership in obedience to God.

-That day they publicly confirmed God’s choice and anointed David king of Israel (2 Sam.
+That day the people publicly confirmed God’s choice and anointed David king of Israel (2 Sam.
 5:3).
-Food was brought from surrounding areas on mules, donkeys, camels and oxen; and, the nation gathered in Hebron for three days of celebration, for there was joy in Israel (1 Chron.
+Food was brought from surrounding areas on mules, donkeys, camels and oxen; and, the nation gathered in Hebron for three days of celebration, “for there was joy in Israel“ (1 Chron.
 12:40).

-It was the beginning of the Davidic Dynasty!

-It didn’t happen overnight; but, at the set time God fulfilled his promise to David and made him King of Israel.
+It was the beginning of the Davidic Dynasty.
+It didn’t happen overnight.
+But, at the set time God fulfilled his promise to David and made him King of Israel.

 When you’re tempted to think God isn’t doing anything in your life, remember what God did for David.
-It isn’t always easy to see what God is doing; but, at the right moment, the fulfillment of God’s plan and purpose will be visible for all to see.
+It isn’t always easy to see what God is doing.
+But at the right moment, the fulfillment of God’s plan and purpose will be visible for all to see.